 Acquired from the Orioles for lefty pitching prospect Easton Lucas, Villar projects to lead off and play regularly.
 The question is exactly where.
 Third base is the likely choice at the start of Spring Training, but if Díaz opens the season at Triple-A Wichita, Villar could be at second and Anderson at third.
 For now, Villar fits at the hot corner.
 He appeared in all 162 games with Baltimore last year.
 Rojas is a fallback, but he primarily is expected to be at shortstop.

-Locks: Corey Dickerson, Brian Anderson, Harold Ramirez, Lewis Brinson, Magneuris Sierra, Jon Berti
+Locks: Corey Dickerson, Brian Anderson, Matt Joyce, Harold Ramirez, Lewis Brinson, Magneuris Sierra, Jon Berti

 Dickerson, a free-agent addition, signed a two-year deal that became official this month, and he projects to start in left field.
 Anderson’s 2019 season was derailed in late August when he was hit by a pitch and fractured the fifth metacarpal bone on his left hand.
 He missed the rest of the season.
+Joyce, a veteran left-handed hitter, likely will spot start and be an important bench piece.
 With the addition of Villar, Anderson should again split time in right field and third base.
 Last year, Anderson appeared in 67 games at third base compared to 55 in right field.
 Now entering his third big league season, he hit .261 with 20 home runs and 66 RBIs and was heating up at the time his '19 ended.

 Otherwise, it’s time to put up for Brinson, who will get his chance to prove himself in center field.
 But to secure a roster spot, he has to produce.
 Last year, he hit .173 with no home runs in 75 games with the Marlins while also splitting time in the Minors.
 Ramirez showed plenty of promise in 119 big league games, and he has played all three outfield spots.
 Left field makes the most sense for him.
 Sierra is out of options, so, he either makes the club, gets traded or is cut loose.
-Berti, like Sierra, is a speed option and he also can play the infield.
-Cooper provides the flexibility to play left field and right field.
-Dean is an option to play left field and first base.
+Kemp, a three-time All-Star, is a non-roster invitee to Spring Training.

-Locks: Sandy Alcantara, Caleb Smith, Pablo López, Jordan Yamamoto, Elieser Hernandez
+Locks: Sandy Alcantara, Caleb Smith, Pablo López, Jordan Yamamoto

-Possibilities: José Ureña, Robert Dugger, Nick Neidert, Jorge Guzman, Sixto Sanchez
+Possibilities: Robert Dugger, Nick Neidert, Jorge Guzman, Sixto Sanchez, Elieser Hernandez, José Ureña

 Miami’s lone All-Star in 2019, Alcantara made major strides last season, posting a 3.88 ERA while logging 197 1/3 innings.
 The hard-throwing right-hander pitched far better than his 6-14 record suggests, and he projects to be the Opening Day starter.
 Smith was arguably the best starter in the first half, before he went on the injured list with left hip inflammation.
 He had a 3.50 ERA in the first half, but he wore down in the second with a 5.42 ERA.
 López missed time with a right shoulder strain that limited him to 21 starts and 111 1/3 innings.
 Hernandez is an option for the rotation or bullpen.
 Yamamoto made 15 starts, and the 23-year-old has a chance to win a back-end spot.

-Locks: Drew Steckenrider, Jarlin García, Ryne Stanek, Adam Conley, Sterling Sharp, Jeff Brigham, Jose Ureña, Yimi García
+Locks: Brandon Kintzler, Drew Steckenrider, Ryne Stanek, Adam Conley, Sterling Sharp, Yimi García, Stephen Tarpley

-Some work still could be done to address the bullpen, but as is, the emphasis on the relief corps has been to find strike-throwers.
-Steckenrider, limited to 15 appearances due to right elbow inflammation in 2019, is healthy and in line to potentially be the closer.
-Ureña has a chance to close as well, after a test run toward the end of last season, and lefty Jarlin García was one of the most reliable relievers late in the year.
+Kintzler, an All-Star in 2017, becomes the front-runner to close.
+He has 49 career saves, with 29 coming in ’17.
+Steckenrider, limited to 15 appearances due to right elbow inflammation in 2019, is healthy and in line to set up.
 Yimi García, non-tendered by the Dodgers on Dec.
 2, is a late-innings addition.
 Sharp, previously the Nationals’ No. 13 prospect, was claimed in the Rule 5 Draft.
 He is a multi-innings candidate.
 Stanek could be used as an opener, setup reliever or perhaps closer, although that didn’t go so well for him in the second half.
 Conley looks to rebound after a down year.

 Joe Frisaro has covered the Marlins for MLB.com since 2002.
 Follow him on Twitter @JoeFrisaro and listen to his podcast.